elbelaidi/EmsiPortal/README.md

 # Emsi Portal Web Application

 ## Project Overview
 Emsi Portal is a web application designed to manage student information, courses, absences, and user authentication for an educational institution.
 It features a React + TypeScript frontend with a rich UI built using Radix UI components and Tailwind CSS, and an Express backend API connected to a PostgreSQL database.
 The app supports role-based access for students and supervisors, file uploads for absence documents, and real-time data management.
+It also includes a built-in chatbot to assist users with navigation and FAQs, and an email-sending agent for automatic notifications, such as absence approvals and account-related messages.

 ## Technology Stack and Tools
 - **Frontend:**